Sign up for our free newsletter

 When: Tuesdays 12 p.m. to 7 p.m; Thursday and Friday 8 a.m. to 4 p.m.

 What: Free walk-up testing site by appointment only.
-Call 510-735-3222.
+Call 510-735-3222, or make an appointment online.
 Information is available in 12 languages including Chinese, Vietnamese, Korean, Tagalog, and Mongolian.

 Where: 3050 International Blvd.